Visiting Professor of Creative Media

 The Visiting Professorship of Media was established in 1996, as part of a generous benefaction from Rupert Murdoch.
 It is an annual appointment and the Professor will give a series of lectures during the academic year (usually in January/February).

-The current postholder is Jeanette Winterson CBE.
+The current postholder is Stephen Fry.

 Previous Professors have included: